-- Developing an area of original research, reflecting on existing research experience and expertise, within the ForestLAB research agenda. - Analysing and researching complex ideas, concepts or theories and applying appropriate methodologies. - Designing and overseeing the implementation of surveys and experiments both in the field (via in-person surveys) and online - Conducting multiple extended (up to four months duration) overseas fieldwork trips in French and English in Gabon and possibly other travel for shorter durations. - Working in parallel with the wider Conservation and Development and Behavioural Economics teams, to co-design and run a baseline survey in Grande Mayumba, to assess socio-economic outcomes and stakeholder perspectives around the long-term impact of nature conservation on local communities. - Interpreting and analysing patterns or trends in qualitative and possibly quantitative data and linking these with stakeholder contexts and perspectives.
+- Developing an area of original research, reflecting on existing research experience and expertise within the ForestLAB research agenda. - Analysing and researching complex ideas, concepts or theories and applying appropriate methodologies. - Designing and overseeing the implementation of surveys and experiments both in the field (via in-person surveys) and online - Conducting multiple extended (2-3 months duration) overseas field-work in French and English in Gabon and possibly other travel for shorter durations. - Undertaking quantitative data analyses, including econometric methods - Working in parallel with the Behaviour and Attitudes, and Conservation and Development teams within the ForestLAB project. - Writing up research for publication in a variety of modes including peer reviewed journals, as well as other outputs such as policy briefs and working papers. - Initiating and sustaining links with external bodies to foster collaboration. - Presenting research papers at conferences. - Organising meetings, seminars and workshops. - Contributing creative solutions to research challenges.